 Unprocessed Paperwork Scenario

 If your paperwork is still sitting in the finance manager's office and you can make a case for your costly mistake, ask to speak to the general manager.
 Explain your situation.
-The dealership may feel your pain and let you cancel the lease.
-This is not a likely scenario.
-But if the paperwork has been processed and the title has been transferred to the car, the car is now yours, and you are stuck with the car.
+The dealership may feel your pain and let you cancel the lease, as the paperwork hasn't officially been put through yet, but this is not a likely scenario.
+However, if the paperwork has been processed and the title has been transferred to the car, the car is now yours, and you are stuck with the car.

 Request a Lease Restructure

 If you want to cancel the car lease because it is too expensive for your budget, you may better off asking the lender or leasing company if you can restructure the lease to a payment that is more affordable.
 Explain your situation in detail and ask for a lower lease price for the car.
-Explain that you are willing to extend the term period of the lease to cover the original agreed-upon lease price.
-According to Bankrate, this tactic may work if you describe in detail why you cannot afford the car and put it in writing.
+Many financial institutions have programs set up in place for dealing with legitimate hardships.
+Explain that you are willing to extend the term period of the lease to cover the original agreed-upon lease price, advises Loan.com.
+This tactic may work if you describe in detail why you cannot afford the car and put it in writing.

-Suppose your car has been tampered with; for instance, the odometer has been rolled back from a higher mileage reading.
+Suppose your car has been tampered with; for instance, the odometer has been rolled back from a higher mileage reading to make the engine appear less used.
 If so, you may have a case for canceling the lease.
-Tampering with an odometer is a federal crime, according to the website Auto PI, and you should return the vehicle to the dealership and demand the lease to be canceled.
+Tampering with an odometer is a federal crime, and you should return the vehicle to the dealership and demand the lease to be canceled.
 If the dealer has misrepresented the lease by manipulating the car's residual value, or by charging excessive early termination fees or deceiving you in any way, you should contact an attorney if the dealer will not cancel the lease.